On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

-Here, the function $l$ represents the area -- length for one-dimensional cases -- of the domain $\Omega_G$, while $\epsilon$ is a constant threshold defined by the underlying problem.
-Therefore, $G_l$ takes as input the space of the parameters $\Theta$ and the hyperparameters used for training a PINN and outputs the biggest area outside the training domain in which the error remains bounded by $\epsilon$ for all the networks.
-This metric can be considered as the length of the $x$-segment outside of the training domain in which no variability can be visible and the prediction is accurate.
+Here, the function $l$ represents the area -- length for one-dimensional cases -- of the respective domain, while $\epsilon$ is a constant threshold defined by the underlying problem.
+Therefore, $G_l$ takes as input the space of the parameters $\Theta$ and the hyperparameters used for training a PINN and outputs the relative size of the biggest area outside the training domain in which the error remains bounded by $\epsilon$ for all the networks.
+This metric can be considered as the length of the $x$-segment outside of the training domain in which no significant variability in prediction can be visible and the prediction is accurate.
 The value of $G_l$ depends on the structure and dimensionality of $\Theta$ and on the values of $H\in \mathcal{H}_{\text{PINN}}$, which in this paper are considered as $H = (N_{\text{CP}}, A)$: the number of collocation points $N_{\text{CP}}$, and the size of the training domain $A$.\\